Known affectionately as the “Prexies,” the 1938 Presidential series is a favorite among stamp collectors.

 A diligent lawyer, Van Buren established a successful practice that enabled him to focus on his political career.
 In 1812, as a member of the New York State Senate, Van Buren supported the war and formulated a classification act for getting volunteers.
-His influence with local government helped pass a bill that used state bonds to fund construction on the Erie Canal.
+His influence with local government helped to pass a bill that used state bonds to fund construction on the Erie Canal.
 Van Buren created New York’s first political machine in 1817 – the Bucktails – led by a group known as the Albany Regency.
-The Bucktails were a large and loyal group that became a dominating force in New York politics.
 Van Buren’s skill in forming and managing the party earned him the nickname “Little Wizard.”
-The Albany Regency, along with similar groups such as Tammany Hall, played a pivotal role in the creation of the “spoils system,” where political favoritism was practiced.

 Van Buren was elected to the United States Senate in 1821.
 At first, he supported internal improvements like road repairs and canal construction.
 But the following year he voted against them, claiming “tariffs for revenue only.”
-In the presidential election of 1824, Van Buren was nominated for the vice presidency with William H. Crawford as his running mate.
-However, John Quincy Adams won the controversial election.
+In the presidential election of 1824, Van Buren was nominated as a vice-presidential candidate with William H. Crawford as his presidential running mate.
+However, John Quincy Adams won the nomination and then the controversial election.

 Following the election, Van Buren worked to unite Crawford and Andrew Jackson.
-After his 1827 re-election to the Senate, he became one of Jackson’s campaign managers and successfully persuaded Crawford supporters to back Jackson.
-Part of Van Buren’s plan included reorganizing the old Republican party, with Jackson as its leader.
+After Van Buren’s 1827 re-election to the Senate, he became one of Jackson’s campaign managers and successfully persuaded Crawford supporters to back Jackson.
+Part of Van Buren’s plan included reorganizing the old Republican Party, with Jackson as its leader.
 Van Buren was influential in formulating the grassroots style of politics that is still practiced.
-This included the “Hurra Boys” who planted hickory trees, as Jackson’s nickname was “Old Hickory,” and handed out hickory sticks at rallies.

-Van Buren was elected Governor of New York in 1828, but resigned the following year when Jackson appointed him Secretary of State.
+Van Buren was elected governor of New York in 1828, but resigned the following year when Jackson appointed him secretary of state.
 Van Buren handled his position with poise and integrity.
-He opened friendly communication with Secretary of War John H. Eaton’s wife (who was shunned by the wives of other cabinet members) and sided with Jackson on the spoils system as well as the Calhoun feud over secession.
+He sided with Jackson on the spoils system as well as the Calhoun feud over secession.
 Van Buren helped settle diplomatic issues with France and was influential in opening trade with the British West Indies.

 Mounting tensions between Jackson and Calhoun became a serious issue as Van Buren realized the Cabinet was backing Calhoun more than Jackson.
-To resolve the situation, Van Buren offered that he and Secretary of War Eaton resign, causing the remaining cabinet members to resign.
-After Jackson appointed a new cabinet, he rewarded Van Buren with the position of Minister to Great Britain.
-Van Buren reached London in September 1831, but received word the following February that Calhoun (who was President of the Senate) cast the deciding vote against Van Buren, revoking his position.
+To resolve the situation, Van Buren offered that he and Secretary of War John Eaton resign, causing the remaining Cabinet members to resign.
+After Jackson appointed a new Cabinet, he rewarded Van Buren with the position of minister to Great Britain.
+Van Buren reached London in September 1831, but received word the following February that Calhoun (who was president of the Senate) cast the deciding vote against Van Buren, revoking his position.

 Van Buren’s foreign policy woes continued as he attempted to settle financial disputes with Mexico diplomatically rather than by force.
 Van Buren refused to enter into a war, forcing him to make some unpopular decisions.
 In the Amistad case, he sided with the Spanish government, which demanded the return of kidnapped slaves.
 He also presided over the Trail of Tears, the removal of the Cherokee tribe from Georgia, Tennessee, Alabama, and South Carolina to the Oklahoma territory in 1838.